Know Your Rights

 - You do not have to share your country of origin or how you entered the U.S.

-If ICE Visits Your Home, Job, or a Public Place
+If ICE Visits Your Job or a Public Place

 - At Work or in Public: Ask if you are free to leave.
-If you are, do so quietly and calmly.
+If you are, you can do so quietly and calmly.

 - If Detained: Ask to contact your attorney and loved ones.
-Do not sign or say anything without legal representation.
+You do not have to sign or say anything without legal representation.

 What You Can Do Now